 This justifies the fact that, MTM using the weight function $w(\bx, \by) \propto \pi(\by)$ is coined \textit{globally-balanced} (GB) MTM.
 Analogously, the ideal scheme using the proposal PDF $Q_{w, \sigma}(\bx, \by) \propto \pi(\by) \, q_{\sigma}(\bx, \by)$ will be referred to as the \textit{globally-balanced} (GB) ideal scheme.

-The problem with using such a function $w$ is that, in high dimensions the scale parameter of typical MCMC algorithms is required to be small to avoid near-zero acceptance probabilities, as indicated by the optimal-scaling theory (see, e.g., \cite{bedard2012scaling} in the specific context of MTM).
-Small scale-parameter values are thus more suitable.
+The problem with using such a function $w$ is that, in high dimensions, the scale parameter of typical MCMC algorithms is required to be small to avoid near-zero acceptance probabilities, as indicated by the optimal-scaling theory (see, e.g., \cite{bedard2012scaling} in the specific context of MTM).
 As $\sigma \rightarrow 0$, using $Q_{w, \sigma}(\bx, \by) \propto \pi(\by) \, q_{\sigma}(\bx, \by)$ leaves $\pi^2$ invariant (without the MH correction), instead of $\pi$.
 In high dimensions, when $\sigma$ is small, there is thus a significant discrepancy between the proposal and target distributions, and this causes the pathological behaviours of GB MTM mentioned previously.